r10o/chip8/README.md

 > the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made
 > to allow video games to be more easily programmed for said computers.

-## Information
-See the changelog and todo list for more information.

 ## Games
 All the games are written by David Winter and can be found [here](http://www.pong-story.com/chip8/).

+## More Info
+See the changelog and todo list for more information.